voxowl/website/content/index.md

 With Gaëtan, he has founded Voxowl.
 Together, they had the idea of creating this cubic and fun ongoing project!

 ### Gaëtan “gdevillele” - Co-founder and game & tools development
-Create and maintain tools that would help the Voxowl team and ensures those tools
+Create and maintain tools that would help the Voxowl team working in the best conditions.

 ### Claire - Marketing & Communication
 She makes sure that everybody hears about Particubes, gets along with each other within the community and she is the messenger for minor or major updates!

 ### Xavier “xavierl” - Dev scripting
-Makes sure the code you write works as expected and provides awesome tools for the coders to easily make stunning games!
+His role is to make sure the code you write works as expected and provides awesome tools for the coders to make stunning games easily!

 ### Axel “Truffe” - Dev networking
-His role is to connect players to the server so they can play Particubes as a multiplayer game seamlessly and with the lowest latency possible.
+His role is to connect players to the server so they can play Particubes in multiplayer mode seamlessly and with the lowest latency possible.

 ### Arthur “Petroglyph” - Dev engine
 He works on the cogs & wheels that make your worlds tick, and your colorful scenes to be drawn into view.
 Made with love and care!